• Skip to primary navigation

 INSTANT POT

-• FROM CHILLED: Do step 2 in your Instant Pot, using the Saute, high setting.
+• Do step 2 in your Instant Pot, using the Saute, high setting.
 Follow steps 3-4.
 Then add in all the root veg, bay leaf and rosemary.
 Select Cancel, put the lid on, close and lock and turn steam release to Sealing.
 Select Meat/Stew setting (35 mins).
 Then quick release, or natural venting for around 10 mins if you prefer.
 Remove bay leaf before serving.
 To thicken the sauce, once cooked, mix your flour with a little water to make a loose paste and add into the pot.
 Stir well to mix.
 Cook on Saute for 5 minutes.

 Notes